Skip to main content

 Is silicone bad for baking?

-With all of the pros covered, you may be wondering: Is silicone safe?
+With all the pros covered, you may be wondering: Is silicone safe?
 There’s a lot of misinformation out there about the toxicity of this material, so you’ll be happy to know it’s 100% safe and nontoxic.
 Even lower-quality silicone is safe to use because it’s chemically stable.
 It just might not be as durable as others.

 Much of the concern about the safety of this material has to do with its other uses that aren’t related to food.
 This is a very versatile material, so it finds itself in adhesives, electrical insulation, beauty products, and medical implants.
 So, while one form of the material, liquid silicone, may be safe for manufacturing parts, it should not be used for injections like lip fillers.
-Long story short, silicone comes in many forms so be sure you’re only using the product for its intended purpose.
+Long story short, silicone comes in many forms, so be sure you’re only using the product for its intended purpose.
 Food-grade silicone is perfectly harmless for all of your baking needs.

 Now that we know this material is safe, it’s time to discuss whether it’s effective.
 The material of your baking tools has a large impact on the final result of your dishes, so keep in mind that food will cook differently on silicone than it would in tin pans.
 Cookies, for example, brown easily on this material because silicone conducts heat through the dough differently.
 Additionally, its nonstick surface makes the dough spread faster, bake quicker, and flatten more.
 Before you start baking, do a little research to determine what type of dish is best for your project.